ler.gw_source_population.cbc_source_parameter_distribution

 Returns:

-binary_masses_BNS_bimodal(size, get_attribute=False, **kwargs)[source]
+bimodal(size, get_attribute=False, **kwargs)[source]

-Sample BNS masses from bimodal Gaussian distribution.
+Sample BNS primary mass from bimodal Gaussian distribution.

 Parameters: